Vyral/dan-ellison/_drafts/how-to-earn-top-dollar-from-your-home-sale.md

 youtube_code: v-XxKtDcx7U
 ---

-{% include youtube.html %}To position your home to get top dollar, you must present it in its very best light once it hits the market.&nbsp;
+{% include youtube.html %}<center>To position your home to get top dollar, you must present it in its very best light once it hits the market.&nbsp;</center>

 As I always say, preparing your home for sale is almost like being on a first date: You only get one chance to impress.&nbsp;